Communities and the

 From Astoria to Gold Beach, coastal communities are connected with the ocean through history and livelihood.
 We have studied this connection and use the knowledge gained to help make the coast a better place to live.

-Stay connected through our Ocean News email digest and learn more about our Coastal Programs in the sections below.
+Stay connected through the Oregon Marine Reserve Partnership’s email digest and learn more about our Coastal Programs in the sections below.